Wotcnt/Polyrifringence-Engine/README.md

 #  Once opened 🚪, you can ask beginner questions such as:

-1. What is Polyrifringence and how does it work in simple terms?
+`1.
+What is Polyrifringence and how does it work in simple terms?`

-2. What problem does Polyrifringence solve that normal birefringence does not?
+`2.
+What problem does Polyrifringence solve that normal birefringence does not?`

-3. How do gem materials affect light propagation inside the Polyrifringence Engine?
+`3.
+How do gem materials affect light propagation inside the Polyrifringence Engine?`

-4. What is phase drift in Polyrifringence and how is it measured?
+`4.
+What is phase drift in Polyrifringence and how is it measured?`

-5. How do tilt angles influence recursive light paths in Polyrifringence?
+`5.
+How do tilt angles influence recursive light paths in Polyrifringence?`

-6. How does Polyrifringence handle multi wavelength inputs?
+`6.
+How does Polyrifringence handle multi wavelength inputs?`

-7. How does the engine model interference patterns across gem boundaries?
+`7.
+How does the engine model interference patterns across gem boundaries?`

-8. What makes recursive optical paths different from traditional linear propagation?
+`8.
+What makes recursive optical paths different from traditional linear propagation?`

-9. How does Polyrifringence achieve stability when simulating millions of rays?
+`9.
+How does Polyrifringence achieve stability when simulating millions of rays?`

-10. How does material thickness influence the final phase and polarization outcome?
+`10.
+How does material thickness influence the final phase and polarization outcome?`

-11. How does Polyrifringence model polarization rotation across sequential optical layers?
+`11.
+How does Polyrifringence model polarization rotation across sequential optical layers?`

-12. How does noise or microscopic material variation influence ray coherence in Polyrifringence simulations?
+`12.
+How does noise or microscopic material variation influence ray coherence in Polyrifringence simulations?`

 #  Or, 📈 Advanced & Expert questions such as: